msft-davidlee/contoso-coffee-house/README.md

 The information contained in this README.md file and any accompanying materials (including, but not limited to, scripts, sample codes, etc.) are provided "AS-IS" and "WITH ALL FAULTS."
 Any estimated pricing information is provided solely for demonstration purposes and does not represent final pricing and Microsoft assumes no liability arising from your use of the information.
 Microsoft makes NO GUARANTEES OR WARRANTIES OF ANY KIND, WHETHER EXPRESSED OR IMPLIED, in providing this information, including any pricing information.

 # Introduction
 This project show cases several solutions for a fictitious company called Contoso Coffee House or CCH for short.
-CCH has been in business for over 15 years and has grown from a few stores in the Dallas Fort Worth area to entire US and Canada (North America).
+CCH has been in business for over 15 years and has grown from a few stores in the Dallas to entire US and Canada (North America).

 ## Background
 CCH started a Loyalty Program about 10 years ago where every $1 purchase would earn 1 point.
 This program helped them grow their customer base.
 Currently there are about 3 million members and expect to double in the next 3 years.
 More about the Loyalty Program: